MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 At the same time quantum computers can aid in diverse areas such as financial services, machine learning, chemistry, biology, and materials development, where lots of calculations are needed.

-Researchers and businesses can model complex scenarios in risk management, cybersecurity, network analysis, vaccine development, and materials science.
-When quantum systems are designed to scale, they'll have capabilities that exceed our most powerful supercomputers.
+Researchers and businesses can use quantum computing to model complex scenarios in risk management, cybersecurity, network analysis, vaccine development, or materials science.

 To learn more about quantum computers and quantum algorithms see [What is quantum computing?](xref:microsoft.quantum.overview.qdk-overview).